-- Before you create a cluster, start at least one server on each of the stripes which are going to be part of the cluster. - Use the configure command of the cluster tool to configure a cluster, specifying the Terracotta configuration file for all required stripes.
+- Before you create a cluster, start at least one server on each of the stripes which are going to be part of the cluster. - Use the activate command of the config toolto make the cluster ready for client operations.

-For details about usage of the cluster tool, refer to the cluster tool documentation in the Terracotta Server Administration Guide.
+For details about usage of the config tool, refer to the section Config Tool in the Terracotta Server Administration Guide.